A structure theorem for generalized-noncontextual ontological models: Structure theorem

 This shows that the only freedom in the representation is in representation of the states, via the choice of linear maps $\chi_S$, of the theory; after specifying these, one can uniquely extend to the representation of arbitrary processes.
+It also shows that the representation $M$ is necessarily invertible as we can always define the inverse of $M$ by using the inverses of the $\chi$'s.

 One key consequence of this result is the following corollary, whose significance we investigate in Section~\ref{subsec:conseq}.